 Archer is above and beyond our expectations!
 The head of school Elizabeth English has me at hello when we toured the school.
 She gives an incredibly persuasive argument as to "why an all-girls education" - This is my daughter's first year at Archer as a 7th grader.
 She is thriving both academically and socially.
 For a private school in Los Angeles this school has a very down to earth feel as well as more diversity than many of the others we toured.
 I am giving a grade of A+++++++

-Archer School for Girls is a private high school in Los Angeles.
-The principal of Archer School for Girls is Ms. Joy Moore.
-501 children attend Archer School for Girls and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-The ratio of students to teachers at Archer School for Girls is 7:1.
+The Archer School For Girls is a private high school in Los Angeles.
+The principal of The Archer School For Girls is Ms. Joy Moore.
+501 students go to The Archer School For Girls and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+The student to teacher ratio at The Archer School For Girls is 7:1.
 University Senior High School is one of the nearest high schools.